broxus/octusbridge-solana-docs/programs/token_proxy.md

 ##### Withdraw

+1. If it is the new token, the `Token Initialization` procedure by `Token proxy` program occurs.
-1. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limits from settings.
+2. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limits from settings.
-2. If amount is lower:
+3. If amount is lower:
    1. `Token proxy` program uses `SPL token` program address from settings and calls mint tokens on `SPL token` program.
    2. `Token proxy` program changes withdrawal amount in current period.
    3. `Token proxy` program sets withdrawal status to `Processed`.
-3. If amount is bigger, `Token proxy` program sets withdrawal status to `Waiting for approve`.
+4. If amount is bigger, `Token proxy` program sets withdrawal status to `Waiting for approve`.

 ##### Approve over limit withdrawals algorithm